You're viewing Apigee Edge documentation.

 Companies are configured with tax and billing data, including the billing type, which specifies whether developers in the company will pay in advance for their API use (prepaid) or be invoiced later (postpaid).
 Companies contain one or more developers, all of whom share the same company tax and billing information.

 Developers maintain a set of personal profile information, including a list of companies they belong to (each of which determines how they are billed or paid).
 Developers can belong to more than one company.
-For example, a developer can have his own company for which he pays to use your APIs, and he can also belong to another company you've partnered with in a revenue-sharing relationship to create apps for your services.
+For example, a developer can have their own company for which they pay to use your APIs, and they can also belong to another company you've partnered with in a revenue-sharing relationship to create apps for your services.

 Developers in your organization don't need to be associated with a company.